matildagaddi/power-outage-attacks/README.md

 Alternate Hypothesis: the distribution of NERC regions in terms of power outages caused by an intentional attack is different than other causes combined.

-The test statistic we are using is the total variation distance between the distribution of NERC regions.
+The test statistic we are using is the total variation distance (TVD) between the distribution of NERC regions.
+The TVD is a useful statistic in this case because we want to quantify the difference in distributions between two categorical variables.

 We chose a significance level of 0.05 and the p-value is 0.0 so we reject the null hypothesis in favor of the alternative.
+These findings are useful for understanding which variables to use to predict the cause of an outage.

 ---

 ## Framing a Prediction Problem
-We'd like to predict whether an outage was caused my an intentional attack.
+We'd like to predict whether an outage was caused by an intentional attack.
+We want to predict this variable because it can be useful for people to prepare adequate responses and solutions to an outage if they have reason to belive it was an attack vs. a different cause.
 We are using a random forest classifier for binary classifiation of the CAUSE.CATEGORY variable.
 We are using the F1 score as our metric because of the inbalance in classes (there are many more non-attack outages than attack outages).

 ---

 ## Baseline Model
 Since 73% of the outages are not caused by attacks, we want our baseline model to perform better than a constant false prediction, so better than 73% accuracy.
 For the models features we used NERC.REGION which is nominal so we one-hot-encoded it, and we used CLIMATE.REGION also nominal and also one-hot-encoded.
+We used sklearn's preprocessing OneHotEncoder and ignored unknown inputs.
+This model includes two nomial features.

 The accuracy of this model is 75.26%
 However the F1 score of this model is 0.492 which has lots of room to improve.

-This performance is not as bad as a constant prediction, but is not good because it doesn't improve much on it and has a lot more room to be more accurate and have a higher F1 score.
+This performance is not as bad as a constant prediction, but is not good because it doesn't improve much on a constant prediction and has a lot more room to be more accurate and have a higher F1 score.

 ---